remy/remysharp.com/public/blog/state-of-the-gap.md

 In my game of Q&A bingo, *"what about Apple?"* is always a sure bet.
 On one hand, I hate that Apple doesn't pull up to the table and discuss their intentions and how they will support developers.

-Even getting the hint of interest from Apple is a process of dumper-diving the mailing lists scanning for the smallest hint of interest.
+Even getting the hint of interest from Apple is a process of dumpster-diving the mailing lists scanning for the smallest hint of interest.

 Apple also won't allow any other browsers into their platform, and [this *really* annoys me](https://adactio.com/journal/5787), as such so Chrome is just a wrapped view on WebKitView (the Safari render engine).
 So all the new technology that lands in Chrome or Firefox does not per-se land in iOS. iPhone users have to wait for Apple and Safari to get involved.